What travel insurance do I need when visiting Portugal?

 Travel insurance for Portugal: an unmissable European destination

-Escape to Portugal with your Schengen visa
+Escape to Portugal with your Schengen Visa

-Travel insurance for Portugal is compulsory for the issuance of your Schengen visa.
-It must at least cover repatriation in the event of serious accident or death and potential medical costs, up to a minimum of 30,000€.
+Your travel insurance for Portugal can include numerous coverage options, but for travel to Portugal, it is compulsory to have some cover to receive a Schengen Visa.
+It must at least cover repatriation in the event of serious accident or death and potential medical costs, up to a minimum of €30,000.

-How to get to Portugal?
+How to get to Portugal

 By plane: almost all international flights land in Lisbon, although some may arrive in Porto or Faro.
 The Portuguese airline TAP provides both international and domestic flights.
-When coming from North America you will have a connection, often in London or Paris.
+When coming from North America, you will have a connection, often in London or Paris.

 By bus: you will find buses leaving for Portugal from many European cities.
-Notably, the company Eurolines offers two journeys to Portugal every week, whether your destination is Lisbon, Porto or Faro.
+Notably, the company Eurolines offers two journeys to Portugal every week, whether your destination is Lisbon, Porto, or Faro.